CHRIS LEITCH - Whangarei

 JOHN McCASKEY - Kaikoura

 John McCaskey was born and raised in North Canterbury and still lives and farms at Waipara.
-He instigated the Glenmark Irrigation Scheme 1974 and founded the world recognised Waipara Valley wine industry 1981.
-John is a past Chairman of the Young Farmers Club, and Federated Farmers and was its provincial Agriculture representative.
+He instigated the Glenmark Irrigation Scheme in 1974 and founded the world recognised Waipara Valley wine industry in 1981.
+John is a past chairman of the Young Farmers Club, and Federated Farmers and was its Provincial Agriculture representative.
 He is widely travelled having visited China, Mongolia, Russia, most of the EU, Scandiavia, Canada, USA, South Africa & Argentina.
-He founded the Weka Pass Railway Society in the 1980' s and is a passionate campaigner for commuter rail on the existing Christchurch network.
+He founded the Weka Pass Railway Society in the 1980's and is a passionate campaigner for commuter rail on the existing Christchurch network.
+Over the past four decades he's borne witness to a country in decay, from once being near the top of the world OECD rankings, and proud of it, to one well and truly beaten to the top spot by the Scandinavians who are now light years ahead in agriculture, forestry and aquaculture.
+He is determined to reverse that trend.
 He is the candidate for Kaikoura.

 JASON JOBSIS -